Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 "Not close.
 Several good throws away at least."

 Yan shook himself as the cry went up again.
 He nodded.
-Now that he’d heard it once, he listened and agreed with Jooyun that the beast making it was far away… but it must have *mighty* lungs to make a sound that loud which carried so strongly.
+Now that he’d heard it once, he listened and agreed with Jooyun that the beast making it was far away... but it must have *mighty* lungs to make a sound that loud which carried so strongly.

 He pointed in the direction the moose had gone.
-At least *that* hadn’t been full of surprises… yet.
+At least *that* hadn’t been full of surprises... yet.

 They caught up with it in a patch of open ground, where it was placidly grazing while its ears flicked this way and that, alert for any sound.